EngelhardtE/credit_risk/README.md

 ## Overview

-The purpose of this project is to demonstrate how to use several different models in order to predict credit risk and evaluate their effectiveness.
-This includes:
+The purpose of this project is to demonstrate how to use machine learning and different models in order to predict credit risk.
+Each model's effectiveness will then be evaluated to see if they can be reliably used to detect high-risk loans.
+The models to be tested include:

 - Resampling Models: RandomOverSampler, SMOTE algorithms, and ClusterCentroids algorithms
 - SMOTEENN algorithms